Bursera graveolens: Ethnobotanical uses

 Palo santo oil was used during the time of the Incas for its reputed spiritual purifying properties.
 Today, palo santo oil may be applied to the body (such as at the base of the skull or on the spine) to increase relaxation, similar to aromatherapy.

 Palo santo may be burned, similar to incense, by lighting shavings of palo santo wood.
 In Peru, a shaman, or medicine man, reportedly lights palo santo sticks and the rising smoke will enter the "energy field" of ritual participants to "clear misfortune, negative thoughtprints, and 'evil spirits'".
 Peruvians harvest fallen branches and twigs of the B. graveolens tree, a practice that is regulated by the government of Peru, so trees are not cut for wood harvesting.
 The charcoal of palo santo sticks can also be used for ritual smudging.
 Yoga studios and witchcraft practitioners utilize the substance.

 Drinks

-Palo santo wood has been used in the ageing of some beers, either as barrels, or simply as wood chips; stronger, darker beers being the preferred style for the wood to complement.
-Examples include Dogfish Head's Marron Brown Ale from the US, Stu Mostow's Palo Santo and Coconut Baltic Porter from Poland, and Pohjala's Baltic Porter Day 2022 from Estonia.
-Palo santo wood has also been used in brew barrels for whiskey.
-In Ecuador they drink palo santo tea.
+Palo santo wood has been used in the aging of some beers, either as barrels, or simply as wood chips; stronger, darker beers being the preferred style for the wood to complement.
+Examples include Dogfish Head's Marron Brown Ale from the US, Stu Mostow's Palo Santo and Coconut Baltic Porter from Poland, Põhjala's Baltic Porter Day 2022 from, Drunken Bros' Misfit Pumkins, and Laugar Brewery's Braskadi from the Basque Country.

+Palo santo wood has also been used in aging barrels for whiskey.
+In Ecuador, they drink palo santo tea.